nihatuzlaci/e-commerce-micro-frontends/README.md

 # Micro frontends - Webpack Module Federation Plugin

-Built a micro frontends project with webpack module federation plugin.
-Used React library for this project.
+I built a micro frontends project with the webpack module federation plugin. used the React library for this project.
-Goal of this project is to learn micro frontends architecture.
+The goal of this project is to learn micro frontends architecture.

 ## Getting Started

-After cloning the repo you need to install all dependencies.
+After cloning the repo, you need to install all the dependencies.

-But you will see five different React projects (also each of them called fragments), you need to install all dependencies for each of them.
+But you will see five different React projects (each of them called fragments).
+You need to install all the dependencies for each of them.

 ```
 npm install